Hartlepool United v Cambridge United

-Subs not used: Bartlett, Walker, Woods, Richards, Laurent, Bingham.
+Subs not used: Bartlett, Thomas, Walker, Smith, Fenwick.

 Head To Head

-will carry live and uninterrupted online commentary of Saturday’s game as Brian Honour joins Mark Simpson in the press box from 2.50pm.
+will carry live and uninterrupted online commentary of Saturday’s game with Mark Simpson and Brian Honour from 2.50pm.

 Fans all over the world can access the live broadcast so if you can’t get along to the game then make sure to join the lads on Pools PlayerHD